-A. Spills of Radioactive Liquids and Solids

-B. Personnel injuries that may involve radioactive material contamination of the wound

-C. High or potentially high radiation exposure to an employee or member of the general public

-D. Fires or floods which threaten to release radioactive material to the environment or which threaten to expose emergency response personnel

-E. Additional situations deemed pertinent by the Radiation Safety Committee or Radiation Safety Officer
+- 1) Spills of Radioactive Liquids and Solids - 2) Personnel injuries that may involve radioactive material contamination of the wound - 3) High or potentially high radiation exposure to an employee or member of the general public - 4) Fires or floods which threaten to release radioactive material to the environment or which threaten to expose emergency response personnel - 5) Additional situations deemed pertinent by the Radiation Safety Committee or Radiation Safety Officer i.
 Spills of Radioactive Liquids and Solids

 Report any leak, spill, or release of radioactive material to the responsible authorized user immediately.
-If the authorized user is unavailable, call the Emergency Contacts
+If the authorized user is unavailable, call the Emergency Contacts:

-Radiation Safety Officer:Office: 704-687-1111Campus Police:Campus phone dial 911 - Non-campus phone dial 704-687-2200
+Radiation Safety Officer - 704-687-1111

+Campus Police - 911 (campus phone) or 704-687-2200